 Figure 4: Gateway registry on the IoT server.

-We also configured an application that is intended for 2 purposes.
+We also configured an application that is intended for two purposes.
 The first is to associate all the measure nodes that will be part of the network.
-The second is to define general rules and procedures that will be applied to the information reported by the nodes associated to the application, so that information can be managed in a generalized way, e.g. decode functions and integrations.
+The second is to define general rules and procedures that will be applied to the information reported by the nodes associated to the application, so that information can be managed in a generalized way, e.g., decode functions and integrations.

-In our case, the measures taken in the remote devices are encoded in an array of 8 bytes length, bytes 0 to 2 were used to encode latitude, bytes 3 to 5 were used to encode longitude and bytes 6 and 7 were reserved to fill the level, so we used a decode function that transforms this 64 base byte array into a JSON format, which is more compressible for users.
+In our case, the measures taken in the remote devices are encoded in an array of 8 bytes length, bytes 0 to 2 were used to encode latitude, bytes 3 to 5 were used to encode longitude and bytes 6 and 7 were reserved to the filling level, so we used a decode function that transforms this 64 base byte array into a JSON format, which is more understandable by users.

 Then, the integrations phase defines how to process data after it is received and validated in the server.
 We decided to use a MQTT broker because the server implements a Mosquito instance and creates a topic with the name of the application configured.
-In this way, whenever new data coming from measure units reach the server and are successfully evaluated according to the validation and decoding functions, the readable payload is published in the topic created for the application in the broker.
+So that whenever new data coming from measure units reach the server and are successfully evaluated according to the validation and decoding functions, the readable payload is published in the topic created for the application in the broker.
 As soon as the IoT server was configured, it was started along with the gateway, so both of them remain up and running.

 The following step was to extract data from the broker, hence an MQTT client was implemented and ran in the backend server.
 We used a Java implementation offered by TTN.
 The repository is open and it is available in a public repository (Cambier, 2016).
-The code has a listener that continuously demands for information to the broker.
-When new information is obtained, we use a function that processes these data, by searching the id code of the dumpster that sends the information, then, that data is stored in a postgres data base.
+The source code has a listener that continuously demands for information to the broker.
+When new information is obtained, we use a function that processes these data, by searching the id code of the dumpster that sends the information, then, that data is stored in a Postgres data base.

 4.3.
 Transmission results